AgentisLabs/agentis-framework/roadmap.md

 The framework has a solid foundation, particularly in its modular design and essential components like memory systems and tool integration.
 Building these additional capabilities would make it truly cutting-edge in the realm of autonomous agent frameworks.RetryClaude can make mistakes.
 Please double-check responses.

+  1. Planning System Enhancement: Improve the planner to better decompose complex tasks into subtasks with dependencies.
+  2. Agent Swarm Optimization: Enhance the coordination between agents in a swarm for more efficient collaboration.
+  3. More Platform Connectors: Add connectors for additional platforms like Slack, Telegram, or WhatsApp.
+  4. Tool Integration Framework: Build a more robust tool integration system for agents to interact with external APIs.
+  5. Testing Suite: Create comprehensive tests for all components, especially the new memory system.
+  6. Observability/Logging: Implement better logging and monitoring capabilities throughout the system.
+  7. Example Applications: Build more complete example applications using the framework.